vtex-apps/store-sitemap/docs/README.md

 5. Check the updated sitemap for the current workspace you are working on by accessing `https://{workspace}--{account}.myvtex.com/sitemap.xml` in your browser.

 6. If you're happy with the results, run `vtex promote` to promote your workspace and to have your sitemap in your master workspace.

-## Modus Operandi

-## Modus Operandis

-Once the app is deployed and installed in your account, your store will benefit from having a sitemap, which can lead to increased visibility of your site in search tools, such as Google.